Framework for Diversity, Equity and Inclusion

 In response to those we serve, and in delivering on our mission, it is critical that we reflect our communities by recruiting and retaining the best talent.

-The Ontario Trillium Foundation is committed to the following tactics:
+The Ontario Trillium Foundation is committed to the following approaches:

-3. Regularly track, measure and report on OTF’s progress toward achieving its vision of equity, diversity, and inclusion.
+3. Regularly track, measure and report on OTF’s progress toward achieving our value of diversity, equity and inclusion through our bi-annual Inclusion Survey and other mechanisms.

 Volunteers

-It is important that volunteers understand the importance of and reflect the diversity of our communities ensuring fairness and inclusivity are a part of everything we do in delivering on our mission.
+It is important that volunteers understand the importance of and reflect the diversity of our communities to ensure that fairness and inclusivity are a part of everything we do in delivering on our mission.

-1. Advocate with the Public Appointments Secretariat (PAS) and Ministry of Tourism, Culture and Sport that OTF volunteers reflect the diversity of our communities.
+1. Advocate with the Ministry of Tourism, Culture and Gaming that OTF volunteers reflect the diversity of our communities.

-2. Actively recruit potential PAS appointees that reflect the diverse communities of the province and address gaps.
+2. Actively recruit Grant Review Committee members that reflect the diverse communities of the province and address gaps in committee membership.

 Communities

-1. Reaching out to and building relationships with all communities, including those not traditionally involved with OTF and engaging thought leaders from those communities when developing strategies and making decisions.
+1. Reaching out to and building relationships with all communities, including those not traditionally involved with OTF, to bring unique viewpoints from diverse demographics to the table whenever possible.

-2. Ensuring our services meet the diverse needs of organizations and communities across the province.
+2. Ensuring our supports and services meet the diverse needs of organizations and communities across the province.

-3. Integrating equity principles into our outreach, policies, practices, partnerships and services addressing systemic barriers.
+3. Integrating equity principles into our outreach, policies, practices, partnerships and services and addressing systemic barriers.

-6. Applying equity principles in its grant assessment practices ensuring staff and volunteers are adequately trained and knowledgeable about equity principles and Ontario’s diversity.
+6. Applying equity principles in our grant assessment practices ensuring staff and volunteers are adequately trained and knowledgeable about equity principles and Ontario’s diversity.

 7. Continually increase staff understanding of pressing issues communities are facing and building solutions for, and their knowledge of equity and inclusion ensuring fair and unbiased granting.